LukaSpelberg/SmartBinder-Manual-IoT/README.md

       http.end();
     }
 ```
->⚠️ This part is by far the most troublesome part of the guide, so i'll give you a few tools to check for what could go wrong.
+>⚠️**This part** is by far the most **troublesome** part of the guide, so i'll give you a few tools to check for what could go wrong.
-><br> - Use vercel!!!
-Vercel is your best friend in these situations!
-It has a very elaborate logging system which exactly tells you what is going wrong, for example if it's experiencing an internal error (so something with the API itself) or that your ESP8266 is encountering an error.
-You can find the logs by clicking on your most recent deployment, and navigating to the logs tab in the navigation.
+><br> - Use **vercel!!!** Vercel is your best friend in these situations!
+It has a very elaborate **logging** system which exactly tells you what is going wrong, for example if it's experiencing an **internal error** (so something with the API itself) or that your ESP8266 is encountering an error.
+You can find the logs by clicking on your most **recent deployment**, and navigating to the **logs tab** in the navigation.
-><br> - Check if the item you are trying to add does not already exist in mongoDB.
+><br> - Check if the **item** you are trying to add does not already **exist** in mongoDB.
 When i wrote this guide, I was testing like crazy and didn't notice that it was actually working.
 MongoDB does not allow default items by default, and I didnt notice, so i constantly thought something else was going wrong.
-><br> - If you are getting 403 forbidden errors something is going wrong on the ESP8266 side of things.
-Check if you have the right syntax for the keys, in our repository they will look like this x-api-key and this x-api-secret. its very case sensitive so make sure you get it right.
-Another issue could be that you have the wrong link, or skipped a few steps when we were setting up the HTTP library and the wifisecure library.
+><br> - If you are getting **403 forbidden errors** something is going wrong on the ESP8266 side of things.
+Check if you have the **right syntax** for the keys, in our repository they will look like this x-api-key and this x-api-secret. its very **case sensitive** so make sure you get it right.
+Another issue could be that you have the **wrong link**, or skipped a few steps when we were setting up the **HTTP library** and the wifisecure library.
-><br> - If you are getting 505 internal errors, make sure you have added app.set('trust proxy', true); to index.js in your repository.
-Without this line vercel won't trust the ESP8266 and the process will immidiately fail.
+><br> - If you are getting **505 internal errors**, make sure you have added **app.set('trust proxy', true);** to index.js in your repository.
+Without this line **vercel** won't trust the ESP8266 and the process will immidiately fail.
-><br> - If you are still getting errors even after trying the above 4 suggestions, it might be worthwhile to add debugging to your HTTP part of the code.
-Write them yourself or ask chatGPT for a debugging snippet.
-IF you do this, make sure to paste the debugging lines above the line "http.end();" As we end the http service from here, and any functions that invoke http won't work after that.
+><br> - If you are still getting **errors** even after trying the above 4 suggestions, it might be worthwhile to add **debugging** to your HTTP part of the code.
+Write them yourself or ask chatGPT for a **debugging snippet**.
+IF you do this, make sure to paste the debugging lines above the line **"http.end();"** As we end the http service from here, and any functions that invoke http won't work after that.